voxel51/fiftyone/package/README.md

 consistent.

-To upload a package to this instance, run the following command in the folder where you built the package:
+To upload a package to this instance, run the following command in the folder where you built the package.
+Note that this uses [`twine`](https://pypi.org/project/twine/), which is installed as a dev requirement in this project.

 ```
-python setup.py bdist_wheel upload -r local
+twine upload -r local dist/*.whl
 ```

+You can also explicitly pass the paths of one or more wheels to `twine upload` if there are some that you don't want to upload.